 Do you see blood in the gums after brushing?
 Experience frequent bad breath?
 You may suffer from a very common dental condition known as periodontal (gum) disease.
 Periodontal disease left unmanaged can ultimately result in dental issues, including lost teeth.
-Unfortunately, there is no cure for gum disease, but at Katy Dental Experts in Katy, TX, we can help you improve and manage your oral health and gum disease with our various periodontal treatment options.
+Unfortunately, there is no cure for gum disease, but at Katy Dental Experts, we can help you improve and manage your oral health and gum disease with our various periodontal treatment options.
 Think you may need to see a periodontist?
 Here are the symptoms to look out for:

 Periodontal disease, often referred to as “gum disease,” is an extremely common dental condition.
 In fact, 64.7 million adults in America have mild to severe periodontitis.
 This causes the patient’s gums to begin separating from the teeth, eventually forming pockets that can trap bacteria and lead to infection and decay.
 Left untreated, gum disease often leads to decayed, infected, and even missing teeth.